parkerf23/A03/README.md

 Glossary Terms:

-- Branch: this git command lets you create, list, rename, and delete branchs, just note it does not allow you to switch between branches or place a forked history back together.
+- Branch: a command that links pages and instances together that creates a smooth path espically when others are updating and chaonging areas of the project

-- Clone: a repository pulls down a full copy of all the repositry data that GitHub has at that point in time, including all versions of every file and folder for the project
+- Clone: a repository that is in a sense copied identicaly in that exact instance to be worked on without making chnaces to the original version.
+This process is used when two programers have different ideas and want to use the same peice of code but want to take that code in different directions

 - Commit: is a command that in a sense gathers the changes to your current project during that time of the issued commit